iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 template: main.html
 ---

-# Load Test with SLOs
+# Your First Experiment

-!!! tip "Load test an HTTP Service and validate SLOs"
+!!! tip "Learn the basics of an Iter8 experiment"
-    Use an [Iter8 experiment](concepts.md#what-is-an-iter8-experiment) to load test an HTTP service and validate latency and error-related [service level objectives (SLOs)](../user-guide/topics/slos.md).
+    Learn the basics of an [Iter8 experiment](concepts.md#what-is-an-iter8-experiment) by load testing an HTTP service and validating its latency and error-related [service level objectives (SLOs)](../user-guide/topics/slos.md).

 ***